Virginia Tech® home

 Fertilizer Analysis

-Fertilizers are identified by the analysis given on the package which refers to the amount of an element present in a formulation based on percentage of weight.
-By law, all analysis provide three numbers, giving the percentage by weight of nitrogen (N), phosphate (P2O5), and potash (K2O) respectively.
+Fertilizers are identified by the analysis given on the package, which indicates the amount of an element present in the formulation as a percentage by weight.
+By law, all analyses provide three numbers, giving the percentage by weight of nitrogen (N), phosphate (P2O5), and potash (K2O), respectively.
 Often, to simplify matters, these numbers are said to represent nitrogen, phosphorus, and potassium, or N-P-K. We should remember that it is not N-P-K, but N-P2O5-K2O.
 For example, if we have a 100-pound bag of fertilizer labeled 10-10-10, there are 10 pounds of N, 10 pounds of P2O5, and 10 pounds of K2O.
-To convert the P2O5 content to actual phosphorous content, multiply the given weight by 0.43.
+To convert the P2O5 content to actual phosphorus content, multiply the given weight by 0.43.
 To convert K2O content to potassium content, multiply the given weight by 0.83.

 Fertilizers and pH